mdsumner/zr/README.md

 zr is a thin wrapper — no R6/S4 classes, plain functions with `zr_` prefix, extendr external pointers for Rust objects.
 Remote stores (HTTP, S3) are read-only by design.
-Write-to-local is for testing and prototyping; write-to-remote is a data engineering concern better handled in Python.
+Write-to-local is for testing and prototyping.

-## License

-Apache License (>= 2)